 I'm usually trying out new things alongside my basic kit, and I update this page when something new makes the leap from experimental to essential.
-The last update was June 2017.
+The last update was May 2018.

 Got questions?
 Ask me anything...

 Something that's radically changed how I select software is my Setapp subscription.
 Setapp offers a huge library of apps for a flat monthly fee.
 It’s not just a cost thing - it really saves time shopping around for an app to solve a specific problem.

 Mac or PC?
 (Warning: Youtube rabbit hole…)

 I’m a Mac.
 Have been for years.
 Currently a newish 13” MacBook Pro, an older 9” iPad Pro with Pencil, and a fairly old iPhone 6.

 When I’m doing stuff that needs a bigger screen, I have an external monitor from HP.
 It’s silver and white, it looks great with my Mac and it cost a lot less than the equivalent from Apple.

 I use Gmail for personal and business email.
 That means I have a huge choice of email clients for MacOS and iOS.

 Currently I’m using Inbox on mobile and Boxy via Setapp on my laptop.
 I just seem to get through my emails faster this way.
 I particularly like the snooze feature - if you need this but can’t use Inbox, try FollowUpThen.

 After many years as a loyal Evernote user, I realised that a) I just didn’t use most of the features in my Premium subscription, and b) Apple Notes is no longer pants.